Idea

 The Evolution of the Classical Cretan Lyra

-• Structural Transformations — Added a fourth string (low C), expanded the fingerboard, adjusted bridge and soundpost, and redesigned the body to support deeper frequencies, extending the range to about five octaves.
+Structural Transformations — added a fourth string (low C), expanded the fingerboard, adjusted bridge and soundpost, and redesigned the body for deeper frequencies, extending the range to about five octaves.

-• Sympathetic Strings — Incorporated twenty sympathetic, (8 bass strings above the low C included) for richer resonance.
+Sympathetic Strings — incorporated twenty sympathetic strings (including 8 bass strings above the low C) for richer resonance.

-• Bow Technique — Using a specially crafted Viola d’Amore Baroque bow by Sylvie Masson, Kaloudis blends modern and early-music approaches, enabling détaché, legato, spiccato, martelé, tremolo, col legno, and more.
+Bow Technique — with a specially crafted Viola d’Amore Baroque bow by Sylvie Masson, Kaloudis combines modern and early-music techniques: détaché, legato, spiccato, martelé, tremolo, col legno, and more.

-• Fingerboard Technique — Building on the lyra’s fingernail-based tradition, he integrates cello-inspired wrist positions and a thumb technique for advanced passages, expanding expressive capacity through trills, vibrato, harmonics, double stops, and slurs.
-He also codified an eneadic positioning system to ensure precise intonation and a well-tempered sonority.
+Fingerboard Technique — integrating cello-inspired wrist positions and a thumb technique, he expands expressive possibilities: trills, vibrato, harmonics, double stops, and slurs, alongside an eneadic positioning system for precise intonation and well-tempered sonority.

 Cultural Impact